osiriszjq/osiriszjq.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a PhD student in The University of Adelaide, Australian Institute for Machine Learning (AIML)，working with Prof. Simon Lucey.
+I am a PhD student in The University of Adelaide, Australian Institute for Machine Learning (AIML), working with Prof. Simon Lucey.

 My research interests are:
 - 3D reconstruction